aokassamali/poincare-2d-analogue/README.md

 # poincare-2d-analogue
-Expository research paper for a summer seminar in Realy Analysis
+Expository research paper for a summer seminar in Real Analysis.
+Task was to choose a provide an expository piece on a chosen proof, but I obtained approval for a topic in Topology.